The Orphan Seal Literature Guide

 SHOW: Look at the last picture in the book of Howler in the open water.

 CONNECT: Do you think Howler will miss his human helpers?
 Why do you think it is in his best interest for the people to release him into the wild?
 How does this make the aquarium workers good caretakers of wild animal life?

 - In this story, marine biologists and veterinarians need to know a lot about seals in order to help them.
 Create a scientific drawing of a seal.
 First cut out the shape of a harbor seal from gray construction paper and glue it onto another piece of paper.
 Then use a marker and a ruler to draw lines to and label important parts of the seal, such as whiskers, flippers, nostrils, eyes, etc.

 - Harbor seals are classified as near threatened mammals.
 Look up what “near threatened” means and think of ways that we can help these marine mammals.
 The book says the seal in this story is “protected by law.”
 Why?

 - Write your own list of rules for what to do if you find a stranded marine animal.
-Go to the Web site of the New England Aquarium and look for rules about what to do when you find a stranded animal.
+Research what to do when you find a stranded animal.
 Write a list of these rules in your own words.

 - Use your time, talent or treasure to help protect marine animals.
 Find out ways you can make a difference throug the New England Aquarium.